women and super

 Women live longer than men on average.
 As of 2019, Australian women live an average of 4.1 years longer than Australian men.
 This means that women’s retirement funds need to last for a longer period of time.

-Since women’s super need to last for an average of four years longer than men’s, women have to spread their spending money more thinly.
+Since women’s super needs to last for an average of four years longer than men’s, women have to spread their spending money more thinly.
 A woman may not be able to spend as much money as her male counterpart in retirement, even if she retires with the same amount of money and at the same age.

 How can women be more proactive?